Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Experimental results

 \subsection{Observations}

-\textbf{Multi-token prediction improves algorithmic creativity significantly.} In all our datasets, we observe from Fig~\ref{fig:g_mini_creativity_and_memorization} that the algorithmic creativity of the \GemmaVone{} model increases significantly under multi-token prediction, with nearly a ~\texttt{5x} factor for the discovery datasets.
+\textbf{Multi-token prediction improves algorithmic creativity significantly.} In all our datasets, the algorithmic creativity of the \GemmaVone{} model increases significantly under multi-token prediction ( Fig~\ref{fig:g_mini_creativity_and_memorization}), with nearly a ~\texttt{5x} factor for the discovery datasets.
 Note that for this, we have selected the learning rate favorable towards next-token prediction; tuning for multi-token yields further gains (Fig~\ref{fig:lr-robustness}).

-In Fig \ref{fig:diffusion-main}, we report performance for the diffusion model against next-token \& teacherless training of similar-sized Transformers.
-We see that diffusion models are consistently better than next-token training, achieving up to 5x higher algorithmic creativity.
-However, the gains are much smaller or absent with teacherless training.
-This echoes prior discussions suggesting that the teacherless objective is a hard objective to optimize for smaller Transformers \citepalias{bachmann24pitfalls}; other multi-token approaches \citep{Gloeckle2024BetterF} are even known to \textit{hurt} small models of the order of \texttt{300M}.
+For the smaller models, in Fig \ref{fig:diffusion-main}, we find that the diffusion model improves over next-token training of similar-sized Transformers on all tasks, except on \Sibling{} where it is mildly worse.
+With teacherless training, the gains are absent; however we find that the creativity of the top-$K$ samples is generally improved (Fig~\ref{fig:mtp-vs-ntp-with-topk}), indicating a less peaky distribution.
+Regardless, the overall trend echoes prior findings that for smaller Transformers, teacherless training is hard to optimize and other multi-token objectives even hurt \citep{Gloeckle2024BetterF} smaller models.

-\textbf{Multi-token prediction reduces memorization significantly.} Algorithmic creativity may suffer either because the model outputs incoherent garbage, or because it repeats the same original output, or because it simply parrots out the training data.
-In almost all settings, it is the last reason that dominates: across the board (in Fig~\ref{fig:g_mini_creativity_and_memorization}, Fig~\ref{fig:diffusion-main} bottom), next-token prediction is significantly prone to memorizing the data, while multi-token methods are highly resistant.
+\textbf{Multi-token prediction reduces memorization for the larger model.} Algorithmic creativity may suffer either due to either incoherence or mode collapse or memorization.
+For our larger model, it is the last reason that dominates: across the board (in Fig~\ref{fig:g_mini_creativity_and_memorization}), next-token prediction is significantly prone to memorizing the data, while the multi-token method is highly resistant.
 As foreshadowed in \S\ref{sec:argument}, we hypothesize that this is because \NTP{} memorizes the earlier training tokens without a global plan, having fit the later tokens via local coherence rules (because of Clever Hans cheats à la \citetalias{bachmann24pitfalls}).
-Note that an exception to this is the smaller models (especially for diffusion) in our construction tasks, where memorization increases under the multi-token objectives; but this increase is mild and crucially, does not hurt algorithmic creativity.
+In contrast, the smaller models have much lower absolute memorization values; the multi-token objective preserves or mildly worsens this, in a way that does not always hurt creativity proportionally. here, we find that amongst the top-$K$ samples, teacherless training has reduced memorization for some tasks (see Fig~\ref{fig:mtp-vs-ntp-with-topk-memorization}).

 We point the reader to \S\ref{sec:more-evidence} for further empirical evidence supporting our argument about \NTP{} from \S\ref{sec:argument}, including experiments on token-reordering and experiments ruling out other hypotheses.